2019 Clendening and King Summer Fellows with Mentors

-The 2020 Clendening and King Summer Fellows and program coordinator.
+The 2019 Clendening and King Summer Fellows with program directors and mentors.

 Over the years, Clendening Fellows have studied such diverse topics as risk factors for HIV transmission in Addis Ababa; the use of traditional therapeutics in the Tibetan Autonomous region of China; the archeology of ancient Greek healing shrines; personal narratives as healing among children orphaned by AIDS in Nigeria; the sixteenth-century dissolution of parish hospitals under Henry VIII; heroin addiction and treatment programs in Mombasa, Kenya; oral histories of the integration of East and West German health systems in Berlin; integrated, geographical information systems as a guide for primary care medicine in the U.S.; and views and practices around contraception among evangelical, Christian physicians in Chicago.